Don's Garage Automotive and Transmission

 Single point of contact.

-Whoever books the work for your first truck keeps handling your account.
-Same person every time.
-They learn your vehicles, your schedules, your preferences.
+Whoever books the work for your first truck can keep handling your account whenever possible.
+They get to know your vehicles, your schedules, your preferences.
 Fleet managers don't want to re-explain their operation every time a truck comes in.

 Transparent communication.

-When a truck comes in, we call you with the diagnosis before we start work — with the price, the timeline, and the options.
+When a truck comes in, we'll call with the diagnosis before we start work — with the price, the timeline, and the options.
 If we find more during the work, we call you again.
 No surprise bills.

 Scheduled service slots.

 If you can plan PM in advance, we can schedule it during slower windows so your trucks aren't waiting for service bays.
-Fleet customers get priority booking when they need it.
+We can prioritize fleet booking when you need it.

 Records you can use.